 Laid out on the floor was an enormous spread of totems, and bowls set on a Peruvian Textile.

 My eyes wandered onto the wall above the elaborate spread.
-I saw the face of two older men, one clearly a Peruvian elder sporting a woven pointed cap, the other a westerner with a Bola.
+I saw the faces of two older men, one clearly a Peruvian elder sporting a woven pointed cap, the other a westerner with a Bola.

 Puma asked me what had lead me to the Andean path.
-I began to retell the story of my first Peruvian Ceremony, which I had regarded as a curiosity, an opportunity to hike the Big Tesuque trail with my favored professor and Shaman if truth were told, Carol Parker.
-On came the tale of the heart rock with the line through it, the quails that ran, and the finding that same today my mentor and Jungian analyst dead of a heart attack opposite the Quail Run subdivision.
+I began to retell the story of my first Peruvian Ceremony, which I had regarded as a curiosity, an opportunity to hike the Big Tesuque trail with my favored professor and Shaman, if truth were told, Carol Parker.
+Out came the tale of the heart rock with the line through it, the quails that ran, and the finding that same today my mentor and Jungian analyst dead of a heart attack opposite the Quail Run subdivision.
 I continued to tell him how a month later I had been in Hawaii and had stayed at the Volcano Island Retreat and visited the volcano at the behest of a former student of Harry Makua, the last great Kahuna and shaman of Hawaii.

 I shared the book that outlined Makua’s life, how the volcano retreat center had a portrait of him and a lea spread across its frame.
 How I had spied the book commemorating his life just published (the bowl of light) in the owner’s bookshelf.
 How they had told me that Harry was a good friend and had brought people to study at their magical place.

 Puma said that Makua had advised him: “Puma live in love every day…more bring love.”